 Current Project: The Paths of International Law

-She is also a Fellow at the Carr Center for Human Rights Policy of Harvard Kennedy School.
 Ezgi holds a PhD in International Relations with a Minor in International Law (summa cum laude with distinction) from the Graduate Institute, Geneva.
-Her research has been funded by the Swiss National Science Foundation’s Doc CH and Early Postdoc Mobility grants.
+Her research has been funded by the Swiss National Science Foundation’s Doc CH, Early Postdoc Mobility and Spark grants.

-Ezgi Yildiz (2018) “Understanding the Interpretative Evolution of the Norm Prohibiting Torture and Inhuman or Degrading Treatment under the European Convention,” in Language and Legal Interpretation in International Law, eds.
-Anne Lise Kjær and Joanna Jemielniak (Oxford University Press).
+Ezgi Yildiz (forthcoming) “Understanding the Interpretative Evolution of the Norm Prohibiting Torture and Inhuman or Degrading Treatment under the European Convention,” in Language and Legal Interpretation in International Law, eds.
+Anne Lise Kjær and Joanna Jemielniak (Oxford University Press)